adaltas/node-shell/doc/usage/tutorial.md

 ```

 This configuration object consists:

+- `source`
-- `source` - the option which assigns the file where the data will be stored, if it is not passed the default value `log.txt` will be used.
+  The file where the data will be stored, if it is not passed the default value `log.txt` will be used.
+- `append`
-- `append` - the command for writing `data` into a log file.
+  The command for writing `data` into a log file.
 The `data` is the required main argument that passes strings.
+- `view`
-- `view` - the command for viewing a log file.
+  The command for viewing a log file.
 The option `recent` passes a boolean flag which sets two modes of viewing: view the full file or last few records.

 ## Parsing and handling arguments (commands, options, main)